chaluvadis/bamboo-card-task/README.md

   - **Services**: Business logic is encapsulated in services (e.g., `ExchangeRateService`).
 Services use a shared private method to handle HTTP and deserialization errors, ensuring DRY code and consistent error handling.
   - **Configuration**: Provider-specific and JWT configuration is loaded from `appsettings.json`.
   - **Middleware**: Custom middleware for logging, correlation IDs, and cache control.
+  - **Resilient HttpClient**: All outgoing HTTP requests use Polly for retry and circuit breaker, as described above.
 - **BambooCardTask.Infrastrcture.Builds**: Infrastructure automation project for CI/CD pipeline generation.
   - Contains scripts and code (using the ADotNet library) to programmatically generate GitHub Actions YAML workflows for building, testing, and deploying the API.
   - Example: `Program.cs` generates a `.github/workflows/dotnet.yml` pipeline for .NET 10, including restore, build, and test steps.